 There are still occasional disagreements but these are now dealt with through the debate and resolved by members rather than through standards complaints.

 One of the areas of complaint, which was not viewed as a breach of the code and not proceeded with, related to the use of Social Media.
-This has been identified as an improvement area and there is a report on this agenda to recommend a review.
+This has been identified as an improvement area and there is a report on this agenda to recommend a review of the Social Media Protocol.

 Climate change and air quality